Highly specialised services

 What are highly specialised services?

-This document provides key information about highly specialised services in 2020.
+These reports provide key information about highly specialised services.

 In summary, the information comprises:

-• information about geographical equity of access to the service.
+- information about geographical equity in access to the service

 Access previous year’s editions below: